openshift/enhancements/dev-guide/api-conventions.md

 ## API Author Guidance

+### Configuration vs Workload APIs

+In OpenShift, we talk about two classes of APIs, Workload and Configuration APIs.
+The majority of APIs in OpenShift are Configuration APIs, though some are also Workload APIs.

+A Configuration API is one that is typically cluster scoped, a singleton within the cluster and managed by a Cluster Administrator only.
+An example of a configuration API would be the Infrastructure resource that defines configuration for the Infrastructure of the Cluster, or the Network resource that configures the networking within the cluster.
+A Configuration API helps a user to configure a property or feature of the cluster.

+A Workload API typically is namespaced and is used by end users of the cluster.
+Workload APIs exist many times within a cluster and often many times within a namespace.
+Many of the Kubernetes core resources such as the Deployment and DaemonSet APIs are considered to be Workload APIs.
+A Workload API helps a user to run their workload on top of OpenShift.

+You should try to identify whether your API is a Workload or Configuration API as there are different conventions applied to them based on which class the API falls into.

+#### Defaulting

+In Workload APIs, we typically default fields on create (or update) when the field isn't set.
+This sets the value on the resource and forms a part of the contract between the user and the controller fulfilling the API.
+This has the effect that you cannot change the behaviour of a default value once the resource is created.

+To change the default behaviour could constitute a breaking change and disrupt the end users workload, the behaviour must remain consistent through the lifetime of the resource.
+This also means that defaults cannot be changed without a breaking change to the API.
+If a user were to delete their Workload API resource and recreate it, the behaviour should remain the same.

+With Configuration APIs, we typically default fields within the controller and not within the API.
+This means that the platform has the ability to make changes to the defaults over time as we improve the capabilities of OpenShift.
+While we reserve the right to change a default in a Configuration API, we must ensure that when there is a change, that there is a smooth upgrade process between the old default and the new default and that we will not break existing clusters.

+Typically, optional fields on Configuration APIs contain a statement within their Godoc to describe the default behaviour when they are omitted, along with a note that this is subject to change over time.
+[The documentation section](#write-user-readable-documentation-in-godoc) of the API conventions goes into more detail on how to write good comments on optional fields.

+#### Pointers

+In Configuration APIs specifically, we advise to avoid making fields pointers unless there is an absolute need to do so.
+An absolute need being the need to distinguish between the zero value and a nil value.

+Using pointers makes writing code to interact with the API harder and more error prone and it also harms the discoverability of the API.

+When we use references, the marshalled version of a resource will include unset fields with their zero value.
+This means, that any end user fetching the resource from the API can observe that a particular field exists and "discover" a potentially new feature or option that they were not previously aware of.
+This has the effect of helping our users to understand how they might be able to configure their cluster, without having to search for features or review API schemas within the product docs.

 ### Write User Readable Documentation in Godoc

 Godoc text is generated into both Swagger and OpenAPI schemas which are then used